 “The scholarship gave me the chance to make my dreams come true, by making it possible for me to start studying at university, opening so many doors for me and enabling me to enhance my skills and develop myself in my profession.
 Education has always been an important factor to me and without it I wouldn’t be able to enjoy my life.”

-Zaid Hameed, final year, BA Single Honours Accounting and Finance
+Zaid Hameed, 2019 graduate, BA Single Honours

-- A Tuition Fee Waiver: The fee waiver will not extend to repeat years of study and is offered until such time as you are awarded status that entitles you to access statutory student support.
+- A Tuition Fee Waiver: The fee waiver will not usually extend to repeat years of study and is offered until such time as you are awarded status that entitles you to access statutory student support.

-The University is unable to provide any financial support for accommodation.
 Students should only apply if they are able to support these costs themselves for the full duration of their university course.

 Applicants must be: